rcari013/week5cycles/README.md

 # CSE210Cycle
 Cycle game from BYU CSE210

-Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them.
 The cycle that bumps into other one is the loser.
+The color of the winner cycle will be shown. :)

 ---
 ## Getting Started